Azure/azure-sdk-tools/doc/engsys_resource_management.md

 - The resource group starts with a valid Microsoft alias within `microsoft.com` or `ntdev.microsoft.com`, followed by an optional hyphen and extra characters.
     - Valid group name examples: `myalias`, `myalias-test-foobar` for `myalias@microsoft.com`
-- The resource group contains a tag with the name `owners` where the value is a csv formatted string that contains at least one valid Microsoft alias within `microsoft.com` or `ntdev.microsoft.com`.
+- The resource group contains a tag with the name `Owners` where the value is a csv formatted string that contains at least one valid Microsoft alias within `microsoft.com` or `ntdev.microsoft.com`.
 This convention should only be used when it is not possible to name the resource group with an alias (for example, inner groups auto-created by a resource provider like AKS).
-    - Valid owner tag examples: `owners: myalias`, `owners: myalias,anotheralias,lastalias`
+    - Valid owner tag examples: `Owners: myalias`, `Owners: myalias,anotheralias,lastalias`
 - The resource group contains a tag with the name `DeleteAfter` and an [ISO8601 formatted date value](https://www.iso.org/iso-8601-date-and-time-format.html)
   (see below for examples), where the date is greater than the current date and not greater than 7 days in the future.
     - If the `DeleteAfter` value is in the past, or greater than 7 days in the future, it will be deleted.